Best Endurance Road Bike Selection: Best Bikes for Long-Distance Comfort

 - Powerful brakes

-The Ridley Fenix is a series of four entry to mid-level endurance road bikes with a performance twist.
+The Giant Contend AR 3 is an entry to mid-level endurance road bike with a performance twist.

-Fenix is the result of a collaboration between Ridley and World Tour cycling team Lotto Soudal to create the perfect frame for tackling the spring season’s cobbled races.
+The Contend AR 3 is the result of years of Giant’s experience in creating the perfect frame for tackling endurance rides and centuries.
 As a result, this bike expertly balances performance with comfort.

-Unlike other endurance road bikes, the Fenix has agile and precise handling that ensures maneuverability in tight areas.
-The Ridley is available in a triple-butted aluminum frame with a carbon fork or a complete carbon fiber build.
-Both framesets are impressively compliant and responsive.
+Unlike other endurance road bikes, the Contend AR 3 has agile and precise handling that ensures maneuverability in tight areas.
+This endurance road bike is available in a triple-butted aluminum frame with a carbon fork that lowers the weight and vibrations.

-Choose the Ridley Fenix if you want a road bike from a prominent bike brand that combines performance and long-distance comfort.
+Choose the Giant Contend AR 3 if you want a road bike from a prominent bike brand that combines performance and long-distance comfort.

 Best Endurance Road Bike Under $2000: Marin Gestalt 2